-How to pay your affiliates – does it matter?
-Who should adjust, you – the business/network owner or your affiliates?
-Let’s explore this most crucial aspect of the affiliate business – the payouts.
-We’ll learn why this is important and discuss the different payout methods available.
+How to pay affiliates – does it matter?
+Who should adapt, you – the business/network owner or your affiliates?
+Let us examine today the most important aspect of affiliate business – the payouts.
+We will learn why this is important and discuss the available payout methods.

-- Over 40% of the affiliates stopped working with the affiliate network because of a payment problem.
+- 41% of the affiliates stopped working with an affiliate network because of a payout-related issue.

-- 65% of the affiliates left the network because of repeated payment issues.
+- 65% of affiliates left an affiliate network because of repeated payment issues.

 In other words, if withdrawing earnings becomes a problem, most affiliates will just turn around and leave.